Last Update: November 2021

 But food in Thailand is also an important social activity to the extent that it hacks into the core of Thai culture.
 There’s a whole plethora of unwritten food etiquette rules that revolve around family and friends.
 Sharing is the key word here, sharing your food with family, friends, neighbors, visitors and even strangers.

 First of all, in Thai society it’s considered bad luck to dine alone.
 Of course at times it can not be avoided, but if there’s the slightest chance the Thai will choose to share their meals.
-Groups of family, co-workers or friends can be seen at food stalls and restaurants occupying long tables enjoying a common meal.
+Groups of family, co-workers or friends can be seen at food stalls and restaurants occupying long tables to enjoy a common meal.

 Second, instead of ordering a dish for each person they will share all the dishes among the group in a dinner “family style”.
 Can you imagine all the double-dip action going on?
 Well, the Thai couldn’t care less, for them it’s all about sharing.